jodayyy/simpannow/README.md

 5. Create your Firebase service file:
    - Copy `lib/core/services/firebase_service.example.dart` to `lib/core/services/firebase_service.dart`
    - Replace the placeholder values in `firebase_service.dart` with your own Firebase project configuration
-   - This file is gitignored to protect your Firebase credentials
+   - **Important**: This file contains sensitive credentials and is gitignored for security

 ### Installation